Democratic Congress

 The Democratic Congress is a political party in Lesotho that split from the Lesotho Congress for Democracy.
 It is led by Mathibeli Mokhothu.

 History

-Before the 2012 election, the ruling Lesotho Congress for Democracy split, with Prime Minister Pakalitha Mosisili leaving the party.
-He then founded the Democratic Congress, initially incorporating the name of LCD founder Ntsu Mokhehle in the name of the party.
-The LCD Secretary-General Mothetjoa Metsing then moved to lead the LCD.
+Before the 2012 election, the ruling Lesotho Congress for Democracy (LCD) split, with Prime Minister Pakalitha Mosisili leaving the party.
+He then founded the Democratic Congress, initially incorporating the name of LCD founder Ntsu Mokhehle into the name of the new party.
+LCD Secretary-General Mothetjoa Metsing subsequently moved to lead the LCD.

 Electoral performance

-In its first election the party won a plurality of seats, but failed to get a majority after the allotment of proportional seats.
-They attempted to form a coalition government but failed.
+In its first election, the party won a plurality of seats, but failed to secure a majority after the allotment of proportional seats.
+It attempted to form a coalition government but was unsuccessful.

-Election Results
+Election results

 Splits

 In December 2016, Monyane Moleleki, then deputy leader of the Democratic Congress, unveiled a new political party he had formed following his and some members of DC's national executive committee's attempts at ousting Mosisili from the DC.